nh-server/switch-guide/docs/user_guide/all/partitioning_sd.md

 - Your Switch loaded into Hekate

-!!! warning "Partitioning WILL wipe all data on your SD card!"
+!!! danger "Partitioning *WILL* wipe all data on your microSD card!"
-    Hekate will prompt you to back it up with UMS before you begin, but in case you miss it, go to `Tools` > `USB tools` > `SD card` and plug your switch into your PC via USB, and backup the contents of your SD card.
-If you don't mind redownloading all the games stored on the SD card, you may skip this.
+    In case you missed the warning earlier, your microSD card will be wiped during this page.
+Go to `Tools` > `USB Tools` > `SD Card`, plug your switch into your PC via USB and back up the contents of your microSD card to your PC if you haven't done so yet.
+If you don't mind redownloading all the games stored on the microSD card and/or all other (potentially important) files getting deleted, you may skip this.

 ### **Instructions:**